opea-project/GenAIComps/comps/dataprep/arango/langchain/README.md

     http://localhost:6007/v1/dataprep
 ```

-Additional options that can be specified from the config.py file are as follows:
+Additional options that can be specified from the environment variables are as follows (default values are in the config.py file):

 OpenAI Configuration:
 - `OPENAI_EMBED_MODEL`: The embedding model to use for the OpenAI service.